-As significantly more of the population of Carmarthenshire is forecast to be aged 65 and over, it is important that we support our communities to stay as healthy as possible to improve healthy life expectancy.
-It is expected that the growth in this age group will result in increased demand for health and social care services.
-These are the two main areas of concern our Well-being Survey respondents aged 65+ when asked "Thinking ahead over the next ten years, what concerns you the most about being able to stay physically and/or mentally well?"
+As we age our health declines, the ageing population in Wales, and Carmarthenshire, is forecasted to put pressure on our health and social care services.
+The situation may become that people live longer, but in more ill health than previous generations.
+It is important that we support our communities to stay as healthy as possible for as long as possible.

+These are the two main areas of concern our Well-being Survey respondents aged 65+ when asked -"Thinking ahead over the next ten years, what concerns you the most about being able to stay physically and/or mentally well?"